British East Africa

 S E R Hiscocks, Telegraph & Telephone Stamps of the World: a priced and annotated catalogue (privately published, 1982)

-Grateful thanks to Carmel Axiaq, Steve Farago, Roger Gilbert, Rick Green, Regis Hoffman, Harald Krieg, Ian Matheson, Taddeo Papi, David Springbett and Chris Walters for their help with information and scans for this section, also to the late Ian Gibson, who did so much to further research into East African revenues.
+Grateful thanks to Carmel Axiaq, Steve Farago, Roger Gilbert, Rick Green, Regis Hoffman, Harald Krieg, Ian Matheson, Taddeo Papi, Terry Russell, David Springbett and Chris Walters for their help with information and scans for this section, also to the late Ian Gibson, who did so much to further research into East African revenues.
 Special thanks to Norm Seidelman, who not only sent many scans but also proof-read the draft and made numerous corrections, additions and suggestions.
 Thanks too to Richard Peck, who generously shared with me a large number of new discoveries.

 I owe a huge debt of gratitude to David Beech and Paul Skinner at the British Library for their help and expertise, and for allowing me access to the Library's extensive Philatelic Collections including the Crown Agents Requisition books and proof material.

 When reproducing images of stamps not in my own collection, I have sought the permission of the current owner whenever possible, though in some cases the current owner is not known to me.
 If I have inadvertently broken any rules of copyright, please help me to comply by bringing this to my attention.